Satoshi-Sh/portfolio/README.md

 # Full stack with Express
- This react app has a backend for Blog page hosted on Cyclic. https://github.com/Satoshi-Sh/backend
+ This react app has a backend for Blog page hosted on Cyclic.
+Used passport to authenticate user. https://github.com/Satoshi-Sh/backend